selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 APL 2-6

 ### The Heir of Boxtown
-The unoffial King of Boxtown has taken ill and has asked you to find his heir in case he does not survive.
+The unoffial King of Boxtown has taken ill and one of his representatives has asked you to find his heir in case he does not survive.
 APL 3-5

 ### Knightwatch